4 Financial Milestones to Achieve Before You Can Retire

 Warning!
 Do NOT get another loan just to pay an existing debt.

-Prepare a “nest egg” or fund that could replace 80% of your past income
+Financial Achievement #4: Prepare a “nest egg” or fund that could replace 80% of your current income

 Retirement shouldn’t necessarily lead to a drastic scale-down of your lifestyle.
-For this not to happen, you should have access to a steady cashflow that could pay for your desired lifestyle.
+To continue the life you prefer, you need to have access to a steady cashflow that could pay for your desired lifestyle.

 Sure, a part of this nest egg could come from your pension fund or retirement package, but if you’re going to rely primarily on SSS (Social Security System) or GSIS (Government Service Insurance System), we’re sure this won’t be enough.
 Years before retirement, start building a nest egg that could produce at least 80% of the monthly salary you had.